eznix86/git-aliases/README.md

 Example of `undo` and `redo`
 - Lets say you committed something, you messed up. just do `git undo`, now you are let's say you've changed you mind, you want to go back to the original changes.
 Do `git redo`.
 - If you do `git redo`, without a git undo, it will be destructive!
 Modify it to check in history if you run a git command before.
-Maybe
+Maybe check if a git command was previously executed for example.